 9. Ignorance of selective breeding goals, and techniques, and lack of familiarity with the breed standard of the type of cat being bred.

-10. Sell kittens that misrepresent/inferior to the true breed standards.
-They are inferior because they are a mixed-
+10. Sell kittens that misrepresent and are inferior to the true breed standard.
+They are often inferior because they are a non Siamese mixed-

 11. Has no understanding or concern with genetics, pedigree bloodlines, or hygienic breeding environment.